jgadsden/tin-whistle-tablature/README.md

 ![Image of test cases for grace notes.](images/whistle-grace-note-test.png  "Image of test cases for grace notes.")

 ### Having problems?
-Note that this plugin relies on a font being installed, see the Installation instructions.
+Note that this plugin relies on a font being installed, see the 'Installating font' instructions.

 The plugin will skip any staffs that are not for a Tin Whistle, so for example